Bees and their role in nature are more important than you think.

-Honey is primarily sucrose.
-Bees collect and store nectar from flowers in their “honey belly”.
+Bees travel from flower to flower to collect and store nectar from flowers in their “honey belly”.
 Enzymes in the bees’ saliva break down the sucrose into fructose and glucose, making honey similar to invert sugar.
-Sucrose, maltose, minerals, amino acids, and other higher sugars are also present in small amounts, as are flavors from the nectar’s plant source.

-In the hive, bees store nectar in comb that they have formed from gathering beeswax secreted from a gland which produces wax.
-Beeswax is actually bee sweat.
+In the hive, bees store nectar in comb that they have formed from gathering beeswax secreted from a gland that produces wax.
+Beeswax is excrement.
+Some people say beeswax is poop.
 The bees cap the liquid nectar below a layer of beeswax.
-As it cures water and other liquids evaporate and that is how honey is made.
+As honey cures, liquids evaporate from the stored nectar, after a few weeks, it becomes honey.

 Why does honey crystallize?

 Interesting to note about honey varietals is that the ratio of fructose to glucose differs in each one, each harvest.

 The higher the fructose level, the more resistant to crystallization the honey.
 Tupelo honey has the highest ratio of fructose to glucose and takes the longest amount of time to crystallize.
-Honey is sweeter than store-bought processed sugar.
+Honey is a sweeter tasting then processed sugar.
 The best way to showcase the flavor of raw honey is in its raw state by adding it to salad dressings, drinks, butter, glazes and anything that doesn’t require it to be cooked.
-Read more on crystallized honey.

 What causes honey to have different flavors?

 The flavor of honey is dependent on the plant source of the nectar.
 Bees may visit a variety of plants, or if there is a single crop nearby to the hives, the bees are more likely to stay closer to home.
 The closest plants to the hive will likely be the most dominant source of flavor to raw honey.

 Commercial beekeepers make the majority of their income from pollination services.
-This is when the beekeeper loads hundreds of hives onto a tractor-trailer and literally drive the bees to the crop that needs pollinating.
-Almonds, Oranges, Dates, Blueberries are all crops that depend on bees.
-Melons, pumpkins, and beans also benefit from bee pollination services.
+Pollination services involve loading hundreds if not thousands of hives onto a tractor-trailer to drive the honeybees to the crop that needs pollinating.
+Almonds, Oranges, Dates, Blueberries are all monofloral crops that depend on bees.
+Honey that comes from monofloral crops is varietal honey.
+Melons, pumpkins, beans and many other crops benefit from honeybee pollination services.
+Pollinators benefit from pollinator gardens.

 Understanding Baking the Art and Science of Baking Third Edition.
 Joseph Amendola and Nicole Rees.